cepheus-info/knowledgebase/kubernetes/use-shadowsocks-via-kubernetes.md

 ## 4. Conclusion

 It's not that easy to run multiple individual components as a solution without neccesary experience and practices.
+But once we completed all these steps, it will be easier to have a much detailed vision of how a kubernetes deployment is working.